Disaster Manual: Section 8 - Consumer Protection Issues

 Before contracting for any services, the consumer should:

-- Verify company legitimacy with local Better Business Bureaus;
+- Verify company legitimacy with local Better Business Bureaus and online reviews;

 - Obtain comparison bids with lists of services provided and material costs;